Network! Building Relationships Makes The Journey So Much Easier

-Kicking off our entrepreneurial series is Ronke Lawal, Founder and PR Consultant of Ariatu Public Relations who has been in business for over 13 years.
+Ronke Lawal is the founder and PR Consultant of Ariatu Public Relations who has been in business for over 13 years.
 I had the pleasure to learn more about this phenomenal woman and how she continues to build Ariatu PR and more.

 2BReal: How did you get into your current job?

 RL: I became self-employed in 2004, whilst I was in a standard 9 to 5 management role, a role in which many people my age would have been happy to have stayed in for many years and I very much appreciate the opportunity but it just was not fulfilling my purpose.
 It was an interesting position with lots of responsibility, however, I became a robot, unhappy with what my job was turning me into, I was stressed and would often take that stress home with me.
 My life lacked dynamism and to some extent purpose.
 I felt strongly that I was not following my true life’s purpose and so I made a choice to start my own business.
 Many people thought I was crazy, I was after all only 23 years old and my only starting capital was my savings, I was taking a big risk although thankfully back then I still lived at home so that helped.